- play_arrow Overview

 Policy Maps Overview

-Traditionally, packet marking (that is, setting rewrite rules) in Junos uses the forwarding class and loss priority that have been determined through a behavior aggregate (BA) classifier or multifield classifier.
+Most commonly, packet marking (that is, setting rewrite rules) in Junos uses the forwarding class and loss priority determined through a behavior aggregate (BA) classifier or multifield classifier.
 The forwarding class and loss priority are also used to decide queuing behavior.
 This approach does not allow you to directly assign rewrite rules to each customer because of the limited number of combinations of forwarding class and loss priority.
-When a new customer is added, setting rewrite rules using this approach requires changes to the configuration on the core interfaces, which must be avoided as one mistake can affect traffic from all customers.
+When a new customer is added, setting rewrite rules using this approach requires changes to the configuration on the core interfaces, which is undesirable as one mistake can affect traffic from all customers.

 An alternative packet marking scheme, called policy map, enables you to define rewrite rules on a per-customer basis (that is, for each customer).
 The policy map makes it possible to use any packet field to identify a given flow and specify a rewrite value for that flow.